Canon G1 X vs Panasonic LX100

-If the count of relative strengths (bullet points above) is taken as a measure, the LX100 is the clear winner of the contest (15 : 7 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the LX100 is the clear winner of the contest (17 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the G1X and the LX100 in practical situations.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the G1X and the LX100 in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.

 Care should be taken when interpreting the review scores above, though.
 The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
 Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
 Also, please note that some of the review sites have changed their methodology and reporting over time.